This post contains affiliate links. Click here to see what that means!

 If you haven’t roasted garlic before, you are in for a treat!
 I recommend doing at least 3-4 heads at a time to maximize use of your oven.
 It is amazing how some oil and time in the oven can transform bitter, pungent raw garlic into a savory experience.
 Just make sure those around you love garlic just as much as you do, because they will not be able to escape…

-As far as which AIP compliant vehicle to use to eat this hummus, I recommend simply using raw vegetable slices, like carrot, celery, or cucumber, Garlic-Rosemary Plantain Crackers, or my personal favorite, Yucan Crunch crackers from Mission:Heirloom (yes, they ship all over!).
+As far as which AIP compliant vehicle to use to eat this hummus, I recommend simply using raw vegetable slices, like carrot, celery, or cucumber, Garlic-Rosemary Plantain Crackers.
+Pictured above are Yucan Crunch crackers from Mission:Heirloom, though they’ve unfortunately been discontinued since the publish of this recipe.

 - Preheat your oven to 400 degrees.